 There is no doubt that you will acquire new skills when working from home and if you can stay focused and develop positive habits, you can successfully adapt.
 It’s all about balance.

-Overall, the working remotely pros and cons are forever changing, however in uncertain times and in situations that require all of us to adapt, we hope that people come out of this pandemic even stronger, more focused and hardworking than before.
+Overall, working remotely has pros and cons that are forever changing, however in uncertain times and in situations that require all of us to adapt, we hope that people come out of this pandemic even stronger, more focused, and hardworking than before.
 Everyone should take this as an opportunity to learn how to enable global workforces, regardless of location or work environment to still be productive.
 When you can’t control what’s happening, challenge yourself to control the way you respond to what’s happening.
 That’s where the power is.